steven-buytaert/snippets/README.md

   synchronization and gcc/clang builtin atomic operations to achieve multi-threaded correctness.
 Single Makefile and single source file;
   just a proof of concept.
 There's more documentation in the u-locks.md file.

+* umem: a micro memory manager for allocating and releasing blocks of memory, much like standard malloc and free.
+It uses microlocks on each chunk of memory, in stead of a global mutex for which OS support is required.
+Main use is in embedded systems.